opatiny/chemexper-internship-workbook/variousIT/react.md

 To create a new component:
 - create new file.js
-- in it, type `rce+tab`
+- in it, type
+    - `rce+tab` for class-based component
+    - `rfc+tab` for function-based component

 ## Vocabulary

 - DOM: Document Object Model -> the hole HTML
-- jsx: React files extension
+- jsx: React files extension -> because when you use React, the syntax is very different from standard js